Quillor/quillor/README.md

 ## Development
 - Compatible with Boostrap 4.0 without CSS theme conflicts
 - Uses SASS
+- Has a component stlyeguide like this http://scribble.studio/pawboost/style-guide/style-guide.php#collapseThree
 - Supports Custom Post Types and Custom Pages
 - Has organized style sheet files and naming based on Boostrap naming conventions